guga-nesh/guga-nesh/README.md

 # S Guganesh
 `Aspiring Machine Learning Engineer`

 👨‍💻 I'm a passionate Information Systems undergrad diving into data science, with a passion for Cloud Services.
 Currently, my focus is towards building Machine Learning and AI projects that can help solve real-world problems.
 I am always on the lookout for like-minded individuals who would like to collaborate on projects.
-Do feel free to reach out
+Do feel free to reach out via [LinkedIn](https://www.linkedin.com/in/s-guganesh/).

 ## I am proficient in
 Data Science Technologies: